yama6a/talos-raspberry-pi5/docs/build.md

 siderolabs/pkgs carries kernel patches written against vanilla kernel.org.
 This builds `raspberrypi/linux`, where some are already merged or collide with the fork's own fix for the same bug.
 Each patch is dry-run
 first: whatever applies is applied, only the slugs in `kernel/patch-skip.txt` are skipped, and anything else fails the build.
-So a pkgs bump that adds a patch we cannot apply stops the build instead of quietly dropping a fix.
+So a pkgs bump that adds a patch this build cannot apply stops it, instead of quietly dropping a fix.

 A slug is the patch filename minus its `NNNN-` prefix, because pkgs renumbers its patch files.
 A slug that matches no patch also fails the build, before the kernel download.
 The first thing to check there is a